Ichiaka/CRTFilter/README.md

-# CRTFilterWebGL
+# CRTFilter

-CRTFilterWebGL is a JavaScript library that applies a CRT effect to a `canvas` using WebGL.
+CRTFilter is a JavaScript library that applies a CRT effect to a `canvas` using WebGL.
 This effect is ideal for retro-style video games that aim to replicate old CRT screens.

 ## Features